DTaksta/cargallery/README.md

 Unit tests are run by [Jest][] and written with [Jasmine][].
 They're located in [src/test/javascript/](src/test/javascript/) and can be run with:

     npm test

+# Walkthrough

+1 First thing, before client and server are loaded, mvnw and npm start are run.

+2 Then we see both the TypeScript Client and the Java Server loaded, we can now access the app on localhost:9060

+3 We Know see the Java Car Gallery Landing Page

+4 We try and sign in using the User User combination

+5 We then are signed in and arrive at the landing of the app

+6 We then choose to access the Cars grid from the Entities dropdown